yunsuxiaozi/Yunbase/README.md

 - use_high_corr_feat:<b>bool</b>.whether to use high correlation features or not.

+- cross_cols:<b>list[str]</b>.Construct features using addition, subtraction, multiplication, and division brute force for these columns of features.

 - labelencoder_cols:<b>list</b>.Convert categorical string variables into [1,2,……,n].

 - list_cols:<b>list</b>.If the data in a column is a list or str(list), this can be used to extract features.